DeepakYadav9892/MachineLearningStocks/README.md

 - Should we really be trying to predict raw returns?
 What happens if a stock achieves a 20% return but does so by being highly volatile?
 - Try to plot the importance of different features to 'see what the machine sees'.

-## Contributing

-Feel free to fork, play around, and submit PRs.
-I would be very grateful for any bug fixes or more unit tests.

-This project was originally based on Sentdex's excellent [machine learning tutorial](https://www.youtube.com/playlist?list=PLQVvvaa0QuDd0flgGphKCej-9jp-QdzZ3), but it has since evolved far beyond that and the code is almost completely different.
-The complete series is also on [his website](https://pythonprogramming.net/machine-learning-python-sklearn-intro/).

 ---

-For more content like this, check out my academic blog at [reasonabledeviations.com/](https://reasonabledeviations.com).